3 days sailing through Halong Bay, Vietnam – A Detailed Review of Indochina Junk’s Dragon Legend 1

 It was then time to jump into our smaller rowing boat where we were taken to the main village.
 It was so peaceful sitting back, relaxing and enjoying the views of the limestone karsts and islets.

 There was even a school located in the village at one point.
-Now days, the children are able to go to the mainland for their schooling.
+Nowadays, the children are able to go to the mainland for their schooling.

 Pearl Farm: What is interesting about this excursion is that you get to see an actual pearl being farmed and the local guide explains the process of farming pearls and how long it takes!
 Jenna picked up some earrings and a necklace while we were there.